minibhati93/tornado-mysql-login/README.md

 # Tornado-Mysql-Login
 Simple implementation of login and registration form in mysql.
-Google plus sign in using oauth
+Google plus sign in oauth